Vietnam.vn - Nền tảng quảng bá Việt Nam

 People with streptococcal pneumonia will notice changes in their body such as: coughing up green or yellow phlegm, feeling tired, having difficulty breathing, chest pain, accompanied by a high fever that lasts a long time.

-In case the patient experiences serious symptoms such as high fever that does not subside, difficulty breathing, or coma, they should go to a medical facility immediately for timely treatment.
+In case the patient shows serious signs such as high fever that does not subside, difficulty breathing, coma, they should go to a medical facility immediately for timely treatment.

 How to treat streptococcal infection